 - The Feed Mill has the best fried chicken in Kentucky…. sorry, Colonel.

-- The Feed Mill has one of the top desserts in the state (Bread Pudding… trust me.)
+- The Feed Mill has the best dessert in the state (Bread Pudding… trust me…. honestly, trust me.)

-- The Feed Mill has one of the top 2 best orders of coleslaw in Kentucky.
+- The Feed Mill has the best coleslaw in Kentucky.

 - The Feed Mill’s onion rings are in the top 3 in the state.

 - The Feed Mill’s Po’ Boys are the best ever made.

 - The whimsical and adorable restaurant is unlike any other.